 Have you ever tried canyoning before?
 It is such a complex water sport because mixing some skills including abseiling, swimming, hiking, sliding and jumping down waterfalls.
 If you are interested to start learning, you can go to Dalat.

 Vietnam has many great places just for kayaking.
 Among them, you must not miss the stunning Ha Long Bay.
 There are hundreds of limestone islands that create an amazing landscape.
 It is enough to be the proof why Ha Long Bay listed as a UNESCO World Heritage Site.
 You do not have to buy a kayak, fortunately.
 Just rent one and paddle between islands.
 Find out how many secluded beaches and hidden caves that you can see.

 5. Riding a motorbike from Ho Chi Minh to Hanoi or Vice Versa

 Have you ever explored a marble mountain before?
 This may sound just so and so.
-But, what if you find yourself standing on the edge of the sheer cliff or walking through a never-ending pitch black cave?
-It is the true adventure when you really get close to nature.
+But, what if you find yourself standing on the edge of the sheer cliff or walking through a never-ending pitch-black cave?
+It is a true adventure when you really get close to nature.

 7. Scuba diving

 The geographical location of Vietnam allows this country to owns many natural resources including the beautiful beaches and other water-based attractions.
 You will also find a lot of diving sites.
 Some have not even been discovered.
 What if you take this chance to try the untouched water?
 Even if you are not a professional scuba diver, you can go with a trainer to see the living animals under the water.